-Since the days of Henry Ford, mass production has been the Holy Grail of business, rather than build-to-order.
-Too many businesses haven’t noticed that we have come full circle, where mass customization is required now to win.
+Since the days of Henry Ford, mass production has been the Holy Grail for businesses rather than build-to-order.
+Too many companies haven’t noticed that we have come full circle, where mass customization is needed to win.
 Customers have come to expect immediate and tailor-made responses to their needs, and the businesses that fail to deliver quickly fall behind.

-- Prepare your team to always say “Yes”.
-This starts with always assigning people on the front line with the responsibility to solve problems, not just report them.
-Obviously, they must have the communication and system tools needed, and all the behind-the-scenes workers who never see a customer understand their role in delivering now.
+- Prepare your team always to say “Yes”.
+This starts with always assigning people on the front line responsible for solving problems, not just reporting them.
+They must have the communication and system tools needed, and all the behind-the-scenes workers who never see a customer understand their role in delivering now.

 - Make excellence through breakthroughs a habit.
-Breakthroughs are not just incremental improvements, but step-function changes in performance and capability brought about by deliberate planning and exquisite execution of skilled people.
-Top management has to set the expectation and provide the authority to make decisions now.
+Breakthroughs are not just incremental improvements but step-function changes in performance and capability brought about by deliberate planning and exquisite execution of skilled people.
+Top management must set expectations and provide the authority to make decisions now.

 - Close the execution gap through real-time transparency.
-Business transparency is making sure your whole team always sees and understands the real business challenges.
-Lies and misuse of accountability generate fear, and nothing paralyzes a team more than fear.
+Business transparency ensures your team always sees and understands the real business challenges.
+Lies and misuse of accountability generate fear; nothing paralyzes a team more than fear.
 Transparency highlights new behavior, new thinking, and new levels of maturity.

 - Equip everyone with core skills to solve problems now.
 Replace preventing people from doing the wrong thing to helping them figure out for themselves how to do the right thing.
 That means hiring help, rather than helpers, and providing the resources they need to stay current.
 It also means assigning responsibility and measuring accountability.

 - Stop bossing and start teaching.
-You can get a lot more accomplished working with people rather than trying to get them to work for you.
-Today, every business needs everyone to learn something new every day, and everyone to teach, with humility.
+You can get much more accomplished working with people than trying to get them to work for you.
+Today, every business needs everyone to learn something new daily and teach each other with humility.
 Teachers make mistakes, and when they do, they must admit it.

-In summary, all of these steps are really about rethinking the definition of “employee engagement.”
-Today it’s not about people feeling all warm and fuzzy; it is about people possessing the knowledge, skills, and authority to act swiftly and skillfully without waiting for permission.
+In summary, these steps are about rethinking the definition of “employee engagement.”
+Today, it’s not about people feeling warm and fuzzy; it is about people possessing the knowledge, skills, and authority to act swiftly and skillfully without waiting for permission.

-Entrepreneurs and startups today have a clear opportunity, and a clear survival requirement in the new economy of mass customization, to avoid the customer satisfaction and productivity penalties implicit in poor engagement.
-The good news is that the steps to change, as outlined above, are not rocket science.
+By implementing mass customization, entrepreneurs can avoid the customer satisfaction and productivity penalties implicit in poor engagement.
+The good news is that the steps to change outlined above are not rocket science.
 Just don’t wait for your competitors to get there first.